fetchai/agents-aea/docs/debug.md

 import pdb; pdb.set_trace()
 ```

-Then simply run you aea with the `--skip-consistency-check` mode:
+Then simply run you AEA with the `--skip-consistency-check` mode:

 ``` bash
 aea -s run